jsplumb/jsplumbtoolkit-applications/README.md

 ## Apps available

-This repository currently contains two starter apps, with versions available for Vanilla JS, Angular, React, Vue 2 and Vue 3.
+This repository currently contains two starter apps (Flowchart Builder and Database Schema Builder) with versions available for Vanilla JS, Angular, React, Vue 2 and Vue 3, plus a Mindmap Builder, written for Vanilla JS.

 The Angular apps were created with Angular 16 as a dependency, but will run in previous versions of Angular down to Angular 12.
 The React apps require React 17+ and were created with `create-react-app`.
 The Vue 2 and Vue 3 apps were created with `vite`.